creasty/jsonity/README.md

 }
 ```

-Or pass as an argument:
+Or passing as an argument:

 ```ruby
 Jsonity.build(@user) { |user|